 Ultra is rarely worth the cost.

-Disable “Realistic Shadows” for an additional 4–8 % GPU headroom, especially on mid-range systems.
+Disable “Realistic Shadows” for additional GPU headroom, especially if you experience unstable performance.

 (Thanks to @LittleBrownBiscuit for this addition)